Requirements for English Majors

 For specific information about the Creative Writing Minor Plan click here.

-You may minor in Rhetoric and Public Advocacy (18 s.h.) as an English major or with any other major:
+You may minor in Public Writing and Advocacy (18 s.h.) as an English major or with any other major:

 For specific information about the Rhetoric and Public Advocacy Plan click here.